Special Collections & Archives

 Special Collections & Archives Collecting Scope

-Special Collections & Archives is home to the historical records of Dixie State University in addition to collections of employees, students, and campus groups.
+Special Collections & Archives is home to the historical records of Utah Tech University in addition to collections of employees, students, and campus groups.
 We also hold collections of historical value from diverse cultures including Native American peoples, Latino and Hispanic communities, Latter-day Saints, various fundamentalist Mormon groups, other religions, and growth related to people relocating within the geographically contiguous areas of Washington and Kane counties, the Arizona Strip, and the Big Muddy region of Nevada.

 Our collections include rare and unique books, newspapers, papers, photographic records, audio-visual documentation, microform, oral histories, and electronic records.
 Special Collections & Archives will collect through donations and purchases according to the Special Collections & Archives Guidelines.